planetfederal/workshops/workshops/dataconfig/docs/source/raster/gdaltools.rst

    gdal_retile.py -ps 2048 2048 -co "TILED=YES" -co "BLOCKXSIZE=512" -co "BLOCKYSIZE=512" -targetDir tiles image.tif

 The ``gdaladdo`` tool will create overviews but it does not support multiple files.
 Create a batch script to automate the process of adding a pyramid to each tile.
-For those who prefer a more point-and-click solution and are not familiar with batch scripting, the open source QGIS package provides a graphical user interface for GDAL tools, and includes an option for batch processing the content of a folder.
+For those who prefer a more point-and-click solution and are not familiar with batch scripting, `Quantum GIS <qgis.org>`_ (QGIS)  provides a graphical user interface for GDAL tools, and includes an option for batch processing the content of a folder.
 From the :guilabel:`raster` menu, click :guilabel:`Miscellaneous` and click :guilabel:`Build overviews(Pyramids)`.

 .. figure:: img/qgisoverviews.png